ByruSrilakshmi12/Exploratory-Data-Analysis---Retail-/README.md

 Normalizing and Scaling – Data Normalization or feature scaling is a process to standardize the range of features of the data as the range may vary a lot.
 So we can preprocess the data using ML algorithms.
 So for this, we will use StandardScaler for the numerical values, which uses the formula as x-mean/std deviation.
 - Step 11
 We can find the pairwise correlation between the different columns of the data using the corr() method.
-(Note – All non-numeric data type column will be ignored.)

-happinessData.corr() is used to find the pairwise correlation of all columns in the data frame.
+(Note – All non-numeric data type column will be ignored.) nameData.corr() is used to find the pairwise correlation of all columns in the data frame.
 Any ‘nan’ values are automatically excluded.

 The resulting coefficient is a value between -1 and 1 inclusive, where: